AteroConfigs/Steak-Hax/README.md

 Now just open your minecraft launcher, press Installations, New... and Pick Catch-21 in the Version spot.

-Now you can use TDC's Catch-21 Minecraft Hacked Client!
+Now you can use TDC's Steak-Hax Minecraft Hacked Client!

 `(You might have to unZip the files!)`